Testing Center and Services

 Appealed essays are reviewed by the Chief Reader of the college.
 Two certified readers review the exam and determine if there is sufficient evidence to send the exam to the Borough Center for rescoring.
 For more information on appeals please visit your college’s Testing Center.

-What Skills do Each of the Tests Measure?
+What Skills Does Each of the Tests Measure?

 The CAT in Reading measures reading comprehension.
 The Reading Test, comprised of 20 multiple choice questions, measures students’ ability to understand what they read, to identify main ideas, and to make inferences.
 Students need to distinguish between direct statements and secondary or supporting ideas.

-A sample of the writing assignment (along with the scoring guide and sample papers for each score point) and some tips on taking the CAT in Writing is included in the Student Handbook (available on line Testing Center and Services www.cuny.edu/testing) prepared by CUNY faculty.
+A sample of the writing assignment (along with the scoring guide and sample papers for each score point) and some tips on taking the CAT in Writing is included in the Student Handbook (available online - www.cuny.edu/testing) prepared by CUNY faculty.

 The CAT in Mathematics is designed to measure students’ knowledge of a number of topics in mathematics.
 The test is organized into two sections